-Instructor: This rank is reserved for faculty members who are appointed through a search for a tenure-track faculty position but do not hold the terminal degree at the time of appointment.
-Instructors are expected to have all qualifications listed for appointment as a tenure-track assistant professor, except for completion of the appropriate terminal degree.
+In addition, the instructor title is available for faculty members who are appointed through a search for a tenure-track faculty position but do not hold the appropriate terminal degree at the time of appointment.

+Instructor: Instructors are expected to have all qualifications listed for appointment as a tenure-track assistant professor, except for completion of the appropriate terminal degree.
 Upon certification that the requirements for the terminal degree have been completed, promotion to the rank of assistant professor will generally follow, at which time the tenure-track probationary period, typically six years, begins.
-Clear expectations for complete their degree requirements within 12 months of their appointment.
+Clear expectations for completion of the appropriate terminal degree shall be included in the letter of appointment.
 Instructors who do not complete their degree requirements within 12 months of their appointment will be terminated.